animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 Perhaps $Q$ can just pick which $\emptyset$ to truncate. i.e. each pair has a probibilistic implication, or multiple implications.

 What if two observers somehow observed each other?
 And then their own subscripts changed accordingly, probabilistically and with branching implications that could somehow, e.g. by $Q$, be truncated per-observer.

+---

+The previous formulation gets usas far as a non-halting Turing machine, but this one more intuitively models the physics of the universe able to directly — without solely binary 1s and 0s on a Turing machine tape — represent the universe.
+That is, without a tape of just individually changing binary bits — a representation that would be ugly and hard to relate to our actual real world.
+The below formulation "collides" particles with other particles and directly expresses forces of interaction, velocity, and wave-particle duality.
+As well as observation, qualia, and entanglement that can express how rich experiences of human consciousness can form through the intricate complexities emergeable from this model.

+What if we represent space with nothings $\emptyset_{x,y,z}$.

+Now we point to each nothing with an observer $\mathrm{I}_{v, \tau, k, , i}$ let's say.

+We can then change this implication graph how.
+Well, we can cycle back to the observers from their corresponding point in space but how !
+Each deductive step needs to update the implication graph.
+One point in space only has an outgoing arrow to it corresponding observer situated in it via an ingoing arrow.

+At each deductive step, this whole graph updates, how, by Qualia I guess.
+Then the cycle is completed by making each outgoing arrow probabilistic, potentially back to $\emptyset$.
+Er, the observer in this case can be represented as well by the $\emptyset$.
+An arrow needs to be able to delete and update the next arrow.
+Then the outgoing arrow can simultaneously point to a new observer and sets its outgoing spatial arrow.
+It can also delete the previous observer outgoing arrow, thereby translating the observer across space.